 You can learn more about how freeze-drying affects grasshoppers’ nutritional value in our article: Can Leopard Geckos Eat Freeze-Dried Grasshoppers?

-Freeze-dried grasshoppers can be useful as very occasional treats, or as an emergency back-up food for when your live feeders are unavailable.
-Unfortunately, free-dried grasshoppers do not make a good staple food.
+Freeze-dried grasshoppers can be useful as very occasional treats, or as an emergency back-up

 They are very dehydrated and are at high risk for causing an impaction.
-Impaction occurs when food becomes trapped in the digestive tract and causes a blockage.
+Impaction occurs when

 It can be fatal.
 Also, because freeze-dried grasshoppers don’t move, many Leopard Geckos find them uninteresting and may not accept them.